temporalio/documentation/kb/prometheus-grafana-setup.md

 Each section describes the steps to setting up Prometheus and Grafana, and an example on how you can do this in your local docker-compose Temporal Cluster setup and with the Java SDK.
 If you’re following through with implementing the examples, ensure that you have your local docker-compose setup, added your SDK, and have a sample application to work with (you can clone the SDK samples repositories to get started with).

-- See [Run a dev Cluster](/application-development/foundations#run-a-dev-cluster) for details on how to set up your local Temporal docker-compose.
+- See [Run a dev Cluster](/application-development/foundations#docker-compose) for details on how to set up your local Temporal docker-compose.
 - See [Add your SDK](/application-development/foundations#add-your-sdk) for details on how to add your SDK and get started with samples.
 - Create your own sample from the workshops or tutorials, or [clone an existing sample/or example](/application-development/foundations?lang=java#code-samples).

 ## Prometheus setup and configuration

 The Temporal Cluster and SDKs emit all metrics by default.
-You must enable Prometheus on your Cluster to collect these metrics.
+However, you must enable Prometheus in your application code (using the Temporal SDKs) and your Cluster configuration to collect the metrics emitted from your SDK and Cluster.

 ### Cluster Metrics setup